National Trust Endangered Places List – Special Climate Crisis Edition

 All citizens can take action in our communities.
 Ask your municipal councilor about new tools to make building reuse the new normal, such as: curbing “as a right” demolition permits and strengthening demolition review policies; prioritizing materials conservation by requiring deconstruction if demolition is unavoidable; creating more building reuse incentives, including priority planning approval for reuse projects; creating vacant building by-laws that spur owners of derelict buildings to invest or divest.

-Governments, Institutions, and the Private Sector can recognize and retain the material value of older buildings and the climate impact, and avoided environmental impacts, of building reuse versus new construction, by integrating Whole Life Carbon Accounting (WLCA) into their laws, regulations, and policies.
+Governments, Institutions, and the Private Sector can ensure that the material value of older buildings is recognized, and climate impact of building reuse versus new construction duly considered, by requiring Whole Life Carbon Accounting (WLCA) in their laws, regulations, and policies affecting construction and demolition.

 Federal and Provincial-Territorial Governments can contribute significantly to Canada’s decarbonization goals by correcting biases in their tax systems that make premature building demolition attractive.
-For example, the federal government can update terminal loss, capital gains, and recapture of depreciation provision, and provincial-territorial governments should address property tax measures encouraging demolition.
+For example, the federal government can update terminal loss, capital gains, and recapture of depreciation provision.
+Provincial-territorial governments should address property tax measures encouraging demolition.

 The Federal Government can introduce a new tax incentive modelled on the US Federal Historic Preservation Tax Incentive to encourage the private sector to invest in the rehabilitation and reuse of older and heritage buildings.